 Aims

-In order to achieve our vision we will work in close partnership with the children and their families to ensure that we meet their needs effectively through regular consultation and review.
+To achieve our vision, we will work in close partnership with the children and their families to ensure that we meet their needs effectively through regular consultation and review.
 At present this is mainly done remotely via our online system Famly but we have reintroduced in person meetings where appropriate.
 We offer parents flexibility with regards to meeting their childcare needs through a booking system and the children’s needs are monitored and reviewed using the relevant curriculum framework documents Pre Birth to 3 and the Curriculum for Excellence as well as Realising the Ambition, Getting it Right For Every Child (GIRFEC) and How Good is our Early Learning and Childcare (HGIOELC).

 Context of the early years centre